-This method best suits for smaller cherry type tomatoes.
+This method is best suited for smaller cherry-type tomatoes.

-- At first, wash and dry your tomatoes properly.
+- First, wash and dry your tomatoes properly.

 - Then put a small ripe banana in an air-tight glass canister or jar with your small tomatoes.

-- Avoid putting any green banana inside the jar in this method because they ripen the tomatoes faster and may chance of fruit rotting.
+- Avoid putting any green bananas inside the jar in this method because they ripen the tomatoes faster and may increase the chance of fruit rotting.

 5: Windowsill Method

-In this method, you just keep your tomatoes in a sunny windowsill place them the stem side down.
+In this method, you just keep your tomatoes on a sunny windowsill and place them on the stem side down.
 This will protect your tomatoes from the bruise and stop rolling.

 You can also put your tomatoes into a net bag and hang them somewhere sunlight is available.
 Within a few days, they will be ripe.

-I don’t encourage this method because your tomatoes may rot or not edible if you keep them on the sunlight for a long time.
-Tomatoes need warmth, not the light to ripe.
+I don’t encourage this method because your tomatoes may rot or not be edible if you keep them in the sunlight for a long time.
+Tomatoes need warmth, not light, to rip.

 How to Use Immature Green Tomatoes?

-Immature green tomatoes don’t develop inside properly once harvest them.
+Immature green tomatoes don’t develop inside properly once harvested them.
 Moreover, they don’t even develop a flavor like ripen tomatoes once ripe.
-Whatever that doesn’t mean they are wastage.
+Whatever that doesn’t mean they are waste.

 So, set aside your immature green tomatoes and apply different recipes.
-There are a lot of food recipes of green tomatoes that you can try like fried green tomatoes.
+There are a lot of food recipes for green tomatoes that you can try, like fried green tomatoes.